Medically Reviewed by Antoine K. Fahd, M.D., PhD.

 New Techniques Are Being Developed

 Nearsightedness is common, and many people who struggle to see clearly look to their doctors for solutions.
-As a result, doctors and researchers continue to look for ways to help their patients, and some of these new solutions could be ideal for you if LASIK isn't recommended.
+As a result, doctors and researchers continue to look for ways to help their patients, and some of these new solutions could be ideal for you if LASIK is not recommended.

 Intraocular lenses are one such solution.
 As the Cleveland Clinic points out, these lenses were once used exclusively in people with cataracts.
 When the natural lens clouds and makes clear vision difficult, surgeons break the old lens apart and place an artificial one inside the eye.
 Lenses for myopia can give you sharp focus both near and far, and some are even made to correct astigmatism.
 This could be a good option for you if you’d like eye surgery but your eyes are not quite right for LASIK.